KubeRocketCI/docs/versioned_docs/version-3.10/user-guide/cd-pipeline-variables-injection.md

   ![Deployment Flows section](../assets/user-guide/deployment-flows-page.png "Deployment Flows section")

 2. Enter your deployment flow and then enter the environment you need to add a variable to.
 In the environment details page, select the **Variables** tab.
-Click the **+** button to add a variable:
+Use the **Click here to add a new variable** button to add a variable:

   ![Variables tab](../assets/user-guide/variables-tab.png "Variables tab")